Meet our staff

 Patient and Caregiver Advocate

-Courtney Thames is graduating from Augustana College in May 2025 as a Neuroscience and Biology Major.
+Courtney Thames graduated college this past May (2025) from Augustana College as a Neuroscience and Biology Major.
 She intends to attend graduate school as her next step.
 Courtney was a former intern for The EPIC Foundation during her Junior and Senior years at Maine West High School.
 After graduating high school, Courtney remained an advocate for the organization.
 Although she does not know firsthand what it’s like to deal with a chronic illness, she has witnessed her mother fight through chronic illnesses, such as Cushing’s and Addison’s disease.
 This helps her understand some of the struggles of living with these illnesses.

 Courtney also understands many of the challenges of being a loved one of a chronically ill patient.
 She uses this experience to help others who are facing similar obstacles.
 Due to her experiences of being a child of a chronic illness warrior; Courtney reasoned that surely there were other kids just like her going through similar things and asking that same question: Is there someone out there just like me?